Comparison of Canadian football and rugby union: Composition of teams

 Professional and most scholastic Canadian football team play has evolved from a single team with all players except limited substitutions playing the entire game, to a specialized "platoon" system consisting of three separate units (offensive, defensive, and "special teams" used for kicking and punting) with only one of the three being on the field at a time.
 That is to say that in Professional Canadian football, the majority of players only play in one specialization (or "one side of the ball") -- however, every player is eligible to play in any specialization.
 In rugby the teams are divided into eight forwards and seven backs.
 Both groups of players partake on attacking and defensive plays and are on the pitch at the same time.
 The eight forwards however only take part in the "set pieces" which are ways to contest ball possession when there is a minor rule infringement or the ball passes out of bounds.
 These are the scrums, a test of strength, and the line outs.
-A persons build and skill level determines which group they can play in.
+A person's build and skill level determines which group they can play in.
 All forwards must be heavy and strong to scrummage well but not so heavy that they are too slow to partake in attacking plays.
 The backs are lighter and faster and include the expert kickers.
 The forwards numbered 6 through 8 are the players that need to have good all round rugby skills as well as speed and strength.
 In professional rugby there are very few players who can play equally well in a variety of positions and most will play in the same position from youth.
 Every position in rugby has its own unique name (except for number 8) and associated skill base.

 In the majority of club and schoolhouse Canadian Football the majority of players play both offence and defence only being substituted for injury.
 Substitutes in Canadian football can return to the game at any stoppage in play.
 In rugby union, any player substituted off for any reason except for minor bleeding is not allowed to return to the game (with the possible exception of front-row forwards).
 Rugby teams may make up to eight substitutions.
 There are fifteen players on the pitch at all times.
 Players who are verified as bleeding by an independent medical official are sent to the "blood bin," where they can receive medical treatment, and replaced until they have stopped bleeding.
 Ejected players in Canadian football can be replaced with a substitute, while in rugby union ejection means the team must play a man down the remainder of the game.
 This is known as being "red carded" and is punishment for especially dangerous play.
 Players who are red carded typically are banned for a number of games or even permanently.